-The report doesn’t record the number of accidents where somebody else was at fault but the very fact that so many people are involved in a cycling accident is very worrying and why our cycling accident solicitors to help those who fall victim to them.
+The report doesn’t record the number of accidents where somebody else was at fault but the very fact that so many people are involved in a cycling accident is very worrying and why our (panel of) cycling accident solicitors to help those who fall victim to them.
 To learn how we help bike accident claims succeed, please get in touch today.
 Alternatively, keep reading to learn more about cycle accident claims.

 There are a number of things a cyclist can do to avoid being involved in a cycling accident.
 Some are more obvious than others but if you want to be less likely to have a cycling accident then you should try and do the following:

 Ensure your bike is in good condition.
 A bike service can be as little as £20 but can make the bike run much smoother and ensure things like the brakes are operating correctly.
 Also check tyre pressures once every fortnight or so.

 Be aware of other road users around you, vehicles can lead to a cycling accident but so can pedestrians crossing in front of you.

 Wear a cycle helmet at all times.
 If you do have a cycling accident then a helmet can save your life.